broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 To run the GVS workflow, your single sample GVCF files need to be stored in the cloud and loaded into a data table in your clone of the [GVS workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta).
 The procedure is a little different, depending on whether your samples are already stored in the cloud.
 Follow the step-by-step instructions below to load your sample files into the workspace based on where your files are stored.

-### Data stored in the cloud
+### Download the sample table template

-If your data is already stored in the cloud, you’ll need to upload a TSV file to Terra containing the cloud paths to your files and update permissions on the data to allow Terra to access it.
+The GVS workflow relies on the table structure and names in the Beta workspace.
+Download a TSV of the `sample` table to use for uploading your own data following this template.

-1. Navigate to the **Data tab** in your clone of the GVS workspace.
+1.Navigate to the **Data tab** in your clone of the GVS workspace.

 2. Click on the **three vertical dots icon** next to the **sample** data table inside the TABLES sidebar on the left side of the page.

 3. Select **Download TSV** to download the data table to your local machine.

+### Delete the example data
+You will need to delete the example sample data from the workspace so that it is not included in your callset.

+1. Navigate to the **Data tab** in your clone of the GVS workspace.
+2. Click on the **sample** data table.
+3. Click the top check mark to select all samples.
+4. Click **Edit** and click **Delete selected rows** to delete the data.

+### Edit TSV to upload data stored in the cloud

+If your data is already stored in the cloud, you’ll need to upload a TSV file to Terra containing the cloud paths to your files and update permissions on the data to allow Terra to access it.

 4. **Open the TSV file** with a spreadsheet editor of your choice.